Brainstorm It! -- A Keyword Primer

 Here's what you and BI! do (you click the buttons, and BI! does the hard research!)...

-BI! points you to your best Site Concept, the Specific Keywords that will form the basis for your site's content and 3-tier structure, and even your perfect domain name (which helps at the engines).
+Brainstorm It! points you to your best Site Concept and the keywords that will form the basis for your site's content and 3-tier structure.

-After that, DAYs 6-10 help you build a site that gets found by all those highly targeted surfers who are searching for your keywords.
+After that, DAYs 6-10 help you build a site that gets found by those highly targeted people who are searching for your keywords.
 Grow and monetize all that juicy, targeted, "PREsold" traffic.

 "Keywords searched"... meet "keywords provided."